alvaroabascar/mad/README.md

 mad
 ===

-Linear algebra stuff, made in C with lots of love.
+Linear algebra stuff, written in C with lots of love.